Twitch (service): Extremism

 In April 2021, it was reported that Twitch was providing a financial lifeline to extremists such as QAnon adherents and far-right influencers.
-Another report in August and September 2021, by the Institute of Strategic Dialogue also indentified Twitch as a platform where far right extremists run rampant.
-Clips from far-right extremists, such as ‘Omegle Redpilling’ become quite popular before they are removed from the platform and in some cases, are not removed at all according to ISD.
+Another report in August and September 2021, by the Institute of Strategic Dialogue also identified Twitch as a platform where far right extremists run rampant.
+Clips from far-right extremists, such as 'Omegle Redpilling' become quite popular before they are removed from the platform and in some cases, are not removed at all according to ISD.

+In the wake of the Hamas-led attack on Israel on October 7, 2023, Twitch restricted creation of new accounts with confirmation from Israel and Palestine.
+According to a public statement made by Twitch, this was done to prevent streaming "graphic material related to the attack and to protect the safety of users", then had inadvertently forgot to remove this ban in the following months.
+After some complaints that it was engaging in antisemitism, Twitch reverted the block in October 2024, apologizing for their oversight in removing the block and stating it was a "unacceptable miss".

 Gambling

-On September 20, 2022, Twitch announced that it would prohibit online gambling streams, including those that use cryptocurrency.
+On September 20, 2022, Twitch announced that beginning October 18, it would prohibit the streaming of slots, roulette and dice games on gambling websites not licensed in the US or "other jurisdictions that provide sufficient consumer protection".
+The policy change does not affect sports betting, fantasy sports, and poker.
 Gambling has been extremely popular on Twitch for years, being one of the most popular types of content on the platform, with many streamers being sponsored by online gambling services; however, it has also been controversial, with prominent streamers such as Mizkif and Pokimane speaking out against the negative effects of gambling streams.
 The announcement came shortly after a popular streamer admitted he spent $200,000 in donations on CS:GO skin gambling.
-The ban, which is set to take effect on October 18, does not affect sports betting, fantasy sports, and poker.